ishah347/Basic-Ciphers-using-C/README.md

 # Basics-Ciphers-using-C

-Code for implementing both the Caesar Cypher and Vignere Cypher.
+Code for implementing both the Caesar Cypher and Vigenere Cypher.